Microsoft/azure-docs.pt-pt/includes/container-service-connect.md

 A IU do Kubernetes está agora disponível em `http://localhost:8001/ui`.

-Para obter mais informações, veja o [início rápido do Kubernetes](http://kubernetes.io/docs/user-guide/quick-start/).
+Para obter mais informações, consulte a [início rápido do Kubernetes](http://kubernetes.io/docs/user-guide/quick-start/).

 ## <a name="connect-to-a-dcos-or-swarm-cluster"></a>Ligar a um cluster de DC/OS ou do Swarm